decentraland/technical-tutorials/docs/catalyst-node.md

 ---
-title: "How to: run a Catalyst node"
+title: "How to run your own DCL Node"
 slug: "/contributor/tutorials/how-to-run-a-catalyst"
 ---